Pat O'Brien (actor): Later career

 O'Brien made numerous appearances on television as himself, including several on The Ed Sullivan Show.
 In 1957, he guest starred in the first season of the NBC variety program, The Ford Show, Starring Tennessee Ernie Ford.
 Other shows in which he appeared as himself include the interview programs: The David Frost Show, The Tonight Show, The Merv Griffin Show, and The Joey Bishop Show.
 In 1957, Ralph Edwards profiled O'Brien's life and career for an episode of This Is Your Life.
 He was also the mystery guest on the game show What's My Line? in 1953 and 1957.
 In the "Jennifer and the Will" episode of WKRP in Cincinnati, he has a memorably comic turn as Jennifer Marlowe's elderly boyfriend.
 Shortly thereafter, O'Brien's final filmed performance came in a 1982 episode of Happy Days.

 O'Brien spoke the Star Spangled Banner to the accompaniment of Doc Severinsen on trumpet for the National Anthem opening of Super Bowl IV in 1970.
 He was invited to do this because of his role as Knute Rockne.

 He had a small role as Burt Reynolds' father in the 1978 comedy film The End, opposite Myrna Loy, cast as Reynolds' mother.

 In later years, O'Brien recalled that he had had three "great" movie roles in his career: Knute Rockne, Hildy Johnson in The Front Page, and Father Duffy in The Fighting 69th.

 From the 1960s through the early 1980s, O'Brien often traveled around the United States as a one-man act and in road shows.
 He also performed frequently in nightclubs.

 Near the end of his life, he toured in a stage production of On Golden Pond, which he considered "absolutely the best play" he had ever read.
+O'Brien appeared twice at the historic summer stock venue, Elitch Theatre, in 1980's The Second Time Around with his wife, Eloise O'Brien, and 1981's On Golden Pond, again with Eloise, as well as his daughter, Brigid.